return to Home page

 We reached out to CWRU Professor Jay Geller who is an expert on the history of Jews in modern Germany.
 He soon found a reference to the "Israelitische Gemeinde Unsleben" (Unsleben Israelitic Society).
 It was in an 1868 German publication.

-We believe that Cleveland's Jewish founders organized following the communal structure they left behind and gave it the same name.
+We believe that Cleveland's Jewish founders organized following the structure they left behind and gave their new communal body the same name, the Israelitic Society.

 Thanks to Prof. Jay Geller, CWRU